 A solid preparation in mathematics is critical for success in General Chemistry (CHEM 111 + 112 + 113).
 Therefore, students planning to register for the first course in the sequence (CHEM 111) should meet at least one of the following prerequisites:

-While meeting one (or more) of the above guidelines suggests that a student has a decent chance of passing General Chemistry, a student's chances of getting a B or better will increase if they have 1) a math score of at least 23 on the ACT or at least 580 on the SAT, 2) passed high-school physics, and c) passed high-school chemistry.
+While meeting one (or more) of the above guidelines suggests that a student has a decent chance of passing General Chemistry, a student's chances of getting a B or better will increase if they made one of the following achievements:

 Pacific Union College currently offers language courses in Chinese (Mandarin), French, German, Italian, Japanese, and Spanish.